444 Nahua

 No analysis available

-Searched remarks for phrases like 'laundry on each floor', 'laundry room on every floor', or 'floor-by-floor laundry'.
-Found no evidence; listings repeatedly state units have washer/dryer in-unit rather than community laundry on each floor.
+Searched for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
+The public remarks consistently describe in-unit washers/dryers and do not reference community laundry on every floor.

 No analysis available